uzampogn/Causal-Inference/README.md

 Further resources on hypothesis testing:
   - Comparing quantiles at scale in online A/B-testing - from [Spotify Engineering blog](https://engineering.atspotify.com/2022/03/comparing-quantiles-at-scale-in-online-a-b-testing/) - [arxiv link](https://arxiv.org/pdf/2202.10992.pdf)
   - Which statistical test to choose? - [Link](https://datatricks.co.uk/statistical-tests-in-r)
+  - How Booking.com increases the power of online experiments with CUPED - [Link](https://booking.ai/how-booking-com-increases-the-power-of-online-experiments-with-cuped-995d186fff1d)

 Further resources on Causal inference:
   - Causal Inference for the Brave and the True [Link](https://matheusfacure.github.io/python-causality-handbook/landing-page.html)